ivomoreirati/case-tecnico-itau/README.md

-# case-tecnico-itau
-Case técnico para renegociação e cobrança itaú.
+Teste para renegociação e cobrança.

 To run it locally:
 - Create Mongodb container: